-Please note that it is your responsibility to ensure that PAYE and National Insurance is deducted from all payments made to employees.
+It is your responsibility to ensure that PAYE and National Insurance is deducted from all payments made to employees.
 HMRC are actively reviewing the status of self-employed workers and if they deem a relationship to be one of employment and not self-employment, they will be seeking to collect any unpaid PAYE and National Insurance from the employer.
 It is important that you tell us as soon as possible if you are regularly paying any person on a self-employed basis in circumstances such that HMRC may consider their true status to be that of an employee.
 We are unable to check all individual payments at the time of preparing the accounts, therefore if you believe you may have made one or more payments of this nature, we recommend that you contact us immediately to discuss the details fully.
-For this purpose, you may ignore all payments to partnerships and limited companies as the PAYE/NI liability is normally responsibility of the service provider under the IR35 tax legislation, unless the Off-Payroll Working rules.
+For this purpose, you may ignore all payments to partnerships and limited companies as the PAYE/NI liability is normally the responsibility of the service provider under the IR35 tax legislation, unless the Off-Payroll Working rules apply

 Information on checking the employment status of an employee can be found on HMRC’s website (https://www.gov.uk/employment-status).
 HMRC have also updated their online checking tool to assist with checking the employment status of employees (https://www.gov.uk/guidance/check-employment-status-for-tax).

 The off-payroll working rules apply where an individual (the worker) provides their services through an intermediary (typically a personal service company) to another person or entity (the client).
 The client will be required to make a determination of a worker’s status and communicate that determination.
 In addition, the fee-payer (usually the organisation paying the worker’s personal service company) will need to make deductions for income tax and NICs and pay any employer NICs.